Things to do

 A visit to Holkham Hall will bring to life the stories of a bygone era.

-Nestled within 25,000 acres of rolling parkland, Holkham Hall is an 18th-century Palladian style house, based on designs by William Kent and built by Thomas Coke, 1st Earl of Leicester.
+Nestled within 25,000 acres of rolling parkland, Holkham Hall is an 18th-century Palladian style country house, based on designs by William Kent and built by Thomas Coke, 1st Earl of Leicester.
 The current Earl and his family take great pride in opening their doors and sharing the treasures within.

 You’ll find the Marble Hall a truly breath-taking introduction to your visit, with its impressive 50ft dome ceiling and elegant walls of English alabaster – not marble as the name suggests!